pulumi/pulumi-hugo/themes/default/content/learn/pulumi-in-practice/_index.md

 # Draft posts are visible in development, but excluded from production builds.
 # Set this property to `false` before submitting the module for review.
-draft: true
+draft: false

 # The description summarizes the course.
 It appears on the Learn home and module index pages.
-description: Here is a brief description of what this module's all about.
+description: Learn how to use Pulumi for more complex configurations.

 # The meta_desc property is used for targeting search results or social-media previews.
-meta_desc: Here is a brief description of what this module's all about.
+meta_desc: Learn how to use Pulumi for more complex configurations.

 # The order in which the module appears on the home page.
-index: 0
+index: 5

 # The meta_image appears in social-media previews and on the Learn Pulumi home page.
 # A placeholder image representing the recommended format, dimensions and aspect